10 Top Everyday Items Useful in the Lab

 8) Watch, which counts seconds – timer replacement.
 Amazing, how many scientists don’t have watches, relying on clocks (rarely precise) and mobile phones (run out of charge).
 Something waterproof and cheap is preferable in case of spillages.

-9) Mop and bucket – my inner green person weeps when I see people moping lots of water from defrosting freezers with paper towels.
+9) Mop and bucket – my inner green person weeps when I see people mopping lots of water from defrosting freezers with paper towels.

 10) Ladies tights – these can be very useful for tissue culture work they are essentially nylon mesh and can be used instead of expensive cell strainers.
 Particularly handy when you only need to use them occasionally and don’t want to fork out for a whole box.
 Another advantage is that they can be cut to the size you require.